EtchUK/Etch.OrchardCore.AdminTheme/README.md

 Minor tweak to add view option when editing a published content item.

-### Flow Editor
+### Bag/Flow Editor

 Out the box the flow editor is difficult to use when there are a large number of widgets.
-To fix this the theme will override the `FlowPart` edit template to use a modal with categories/search (replicating workflows) as pitched in an [issue created in the Orchard Core repository](https://github.com/OrchardCMS/OrchardCore/issues/3558).
+To fix this the theme will override the `BagPart`/`FlowPart` edit template to use a modal with categories/search (replicating workflows) as pitched in an [issue created in the Orchard Core repository](https://github.com/OrchardCMS/OrchardCore/issues/3558).

 To make this work effectively the content definitions for widgets on the sites must include a `Category`, `Description` & `Icon` (using icon name from [Font Awesome](https://fontawesome.com/icons?d=gallery&m=free)).
 This can be done by running a recipe to update the content definitions, below is a small example to give an idea.